MarinaShmovganets/lighthouse/docs/releasing.md

 If a release is necessary outside these scheduled dates, we may choose to skip the next scheduled release.

 In general, the above release dates are when new versions will be available in npm.
-Within 2 weekss, it will be reflected in LR / PSI.
+Within 2 weeks, it will be reflected in LR / PSI.
 Some 10 weeks later, it will be available in Stable Chrome.

 ### Release manager